 Employee burnout — two words everyone needs to take notice of in 2021.
-The wider working world may have been focused on remote offices and faltering lines of international distribution, but it’s burnout that most affected employees.
+The corporate world may have been focused on remote offices and faltering lines of international distribution, but it’s burnout that most affected employees.

-In fact, of the 8,000 respondents we surveyed for our Holiday Click-Off survey, 29% said they were on the cusp of total burnout by the end of 2020.
+In fact, of the 8,000 respondents surveyed by Peakon, a Workday Company, 29% said they were on the cusp of total burnout by the end of 2020.